sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day1/index.md

 I took my time walking down to the Eiffel Tower, enjoying the fountains that lead down to it.

-{{< figure
-      src="./images/eiffel-tower-1.jpg"
-      link="./images/eiffel-tower-1.jpg"
-      target="_blank"
+{{<figure
+  src="images/eiffel-tower-1.jpg"
   title="The Eiffel Tower!"
   caption="I've seen it in so many pictures, it was cool to see it in person!"
 >}}

 I wandered around the grounds of the tower, it's base is larger than I expected.